How to Get Rid of Neck Lines and Wrinkles

 Related blogpost:

-Shoulder Contouring with Trapezius Botox
+Shoulder Contouring with Trapezius Botulinum toxin

 There are 2 types of necklines: horizontal lines (aka tech neck and necklace lines) and vertical bands (aka turkey bands).